oban-bg/oban/README.md

 Advantages over in-memory, mnesia, Redis and RabbitMQ based tools:

 - **Fewer Dependencies** — If you are running a web app there is a _very good_ chance that you're running on top of a [RDBMS][rdbms].
-Running your job queue within PostgreSQL minimizes system dependencies and
+Running your job queue within PostgreSQL minimizes system dependencies and simplifies data backups.
 - **Transactional Control** — Enqueue a job along with other database changes, ensuring that everything is committed or rolled back atomically.
 - **Database Backups** — Jobs are stored inside of your primary database, which